- JANUVIA is a prescription medicine used along with diet and exercise to lower blood sugar in adults with type 2 diabetes.

 - JANUVIA works more when you need it, and less when you don't

 Yes.
-Making smart food choices and being physically active are important ways to manage blood sugar levels.
+Making smart food choices and being physically active are important ways to help control blood sugar levels.
 A well-balanced diet is one part of a healthy lifestyle for people with type 2 diabetes.
 Thirty minutes of exercise—such as a brisk walk—most days of the week is recommended.

 Always talk to your doctor before starting an exercise program.

 JANUVIA, by itself, is not likely to cause weight gain.
-Keeping at a healthy weight is an important part of managing diabetes.
+Keeping at your target weight is an important part of managing diabetes.

-JANUVIA should not be used in patients with type 1 diabetes or with diabetic ketoacidosis (increased ketones in the blood or urine).
+JANUVIA should not be used in patients with type 1 diabetes.
 If you have had pancreatitis (inflammation of the pancreas), it is not known if you have a higher chance of getting it while taking JANUVIA.

 Do not take JANUVIA if you are allergic to any of the ingredients in JANUVIA.
-See question below for a complete list of ingredients in JANUVIA.
+See question below "What are the ingredients in JANUVIA?" for a complete list of ingredients in JANUVIA.

 Symptoms of a serious allergic reaction to JANUVIA may include rash, raised red patches on your skin (hives), or swelling of the face, lips, tongue, and throat that may cause difficulty in breathing or swallowing.